DiabetesCompass/Diabetes_Compass/Pods/PPiFlatSegmentedControl/README.md

 pod 'PPiFlatSegmentedControl', :git => 'https://github.com/pepibumur/PPiFlatSegmentedControl.git'

+## Try the demo project
+If you want to try the demo project you have to:

+1. Clone the repo
+2. `cd into the PPiFlatSegmentedControl-Demo/ folder`
+3. run `pod install`

+open the PPiFlatSegmentedControl-Demo.xcworkspace file using Xcode.

 ## How to use
 To start using PPiFlatSC you have to import the class wherever you want to use:
 ```#import "PPiFlatSegmentedControl.h"```